 If your other half wants it as much as you do, you will both find a way to make your relationship work.
 You will be together again.
 And you will close the distance.
 In the meantime, have a little faith!

 How to make a long distance relationship work 101: communicate.

-It doesn’t have to be for long if the time difference makes it difficult for you both, but daily communication is so important in a long distance relationship.
-It bridges all those physical miles between you and helps you feel connected.
+It doesn’t have to be for long if the time difference makes it difficult for you both.
+Even so, talking every day is so important in a long distance relationship.
+It bridges all those physical miles between you and your partner and helps you feel more connected.

-Also, make sure you say good morning and good night to each other without fail.
-This shows that you’re thinking of the other person as soon as you wake up and last thing at night before you go to sleep – and it makes you feel cared for.
+It also shows that you’re thinking of the other person as soon as you wake up and last thing at night before you go to sleep, making you both feel loved and cared for.

 Back in the day, Nathan and I always had solid travel plans in place for the next time one of us was going to visit the other.
 I mean, you kind of have to — flights are expensive and they get booked up pretty quickly!

 If you make a plan to book your trips ahead of time, it always gives both you and your partner something to look forward to.
 Especially on bad days where you’re craving their touch or physical presence.

 Counting down the days until the moment you meet face-to-face again is also kind of comforting — and it keeps you both going until that moment arrives.

 7. Arrange Date Nights